chrislicodes/udacity-data-analyst-nanodegree/README.md

 ## Project Overview
 ### P0: Explore Weather Trends

+This first "warm - up" project required the following steps:
+* Extract data from a database using a SQL query
+* Calculate a moving average
+* Create a line chart

+I analyzed local and global temperature data and compared the temperature trends in three german cities to overall global temperature trends.
+After some data cleaning I created a function to assist the data processing and visualization with some options to play around with.
+This included also the calculation of a simple linear regression.

 ### P1: Investigate a Dataset (Gapminder World Dataset)

 ### P2: Analyze A/B Test Results